-- Always start at the highest point and work downwards i.e. downhill or downstream; - Start from the edge of the infestation and work towards the centre; - Take care to prevent the spread of cuttings, which could take root further downstream; - Ensure all root material is removed; - Once plants have been removed, banks and slopes should be stabilised by erosion protection measures (such as geotextiles or other suitable material); and - When stacking material, take note of fire protection measures and remember to always stack the material in rows.
+- Always start at the highest point and work downwards i.e. downhill or downstream; - ✤ Start from the edge of the infestation and work towards the centre; - Take care to prevent the spread of cuttings, which could take root further downstream; - Ensure all root material is removed; - Once plants have been removed, banks and slopes should be stabilised by erosion protection measures (such as geotextiles or other suitable material); and - When stacking material, take note of fire protection measures and remember to always stack the material in rows.

-7.2.1.1.
-Uprooting and Hand Pulling
+4.4.1.1 Uprooting and Hand Pulling

-Hand pulling is most effective where plants are small (30cm), immature or shallow rooted.
+Hand pulling is most effective where plants are small (30 cm), immature or shallow rooted.
 This entails the physical removal of plants by grabbing them at their base and pulling them out of the ground with their roots.
-In some situations the root systems will need to be dug out, and hoes, spades and pick-axes may be required.
+In some situations, the root systems will need to be dug out, and hoes, spades and pick-axes may be required.
 This process should preferably be conducted when plants are not seeding.
 If this is not possible, the seed heads should be carefully removed and disposed of prior to the control method being applied.
 Thick leather gloves and safety glasses should be worn during this process.

-7.2.1.2.
-Felling
+4.4.1.2 Felling

-In situations where trees are on a slope or in a precarious situation, control species in situ and do not fell.
-This control option entails the physical removal of woody plants utilizing chainsaws, axes or machetes.
-Preferably debranch cut trees.
+In situations where trees are on a slope or in a precarious situation, the species must be controlled in situ and not felled.
+This control option entails the physical removal of woody plants using chainsaws, axes or machetes.
+Preferably de-branch cut trees.
 Generally, the plants are cut as low to the ground as possible, but this does vary with some species.
-Again, gloves and safety glasses should be utilized during this process and training may be required with felling of large trees as safety precautions will need to be adhered to.
-Apply herbicide immediately (no later than 30mins) to the cambium layer; and ensure all the cuts in the cambium layer are treated.
+Again, gloves and safety glasses should be used during this process and training may be required with felling of large trees as safety precautions has to be adhered to.
+Herbicides must immediately be applied (no later than 30 min) to the cambium layer; and all the cuts in the cambium layer must be treated.
 This control measure may be accompanied with chemical control measures where applicable.

-7.2.1.3.
-Slashing and mowing
+4.4.1.3 Slashing and mowing

-This method is most effective for plants in the immature stage, or for plants that have relatively woody stems/ trunks.
+This method is most effective for plants in the immature stage, or for plants that have relatively woody stems/trunks.
 This is an effective method for non-resprouters or in the case of resprouters (coppicing), if done in conjunction with chemical treatment of the cut stumps.
 This is the physical removal of herbaceous plants from the base using machetes or lawn mowers.
 This process should preferably be conducted when plants are not seeding.
 If this is not possible, the seed heads should be carefully removed and disposed of prior to control method being applied.
 Gloves and safety glasses should be worn during this process.
-Use implements such as pangas (slashers), handsaws, bow-saws, chainsaws, brush cutters and axes.
+Use tools such as pangas (slashers), handsaws, bow-saws, chainsaws, brush cutters and axes.

-7.2.1.4.
-Ring barking and bark stripping
+4.4.1.4 Ring barking and bark stripping

 This entails the removal of bark from the base of the stem (from below the soil layer) to a height of about 1 m.
-In some instances the cambium (include the cork layer) is also removed in a 30 cm wide band around the stem at a height of around 50 cm.
+In some instances, the cambium (include the cork layer) is also removed in a 30 cm wide band around the stem at a height of around 50 cm.
 Bush knives or hatchets should be used for debarking and safety gear should include at least gloves and safety glasses.
 This control measure may be accompanied with chemical control measures where applicable.